 The Teignbridge Trotters already organise four annual races, but when they heard the DD was looking for a new organiser, such was the passion within the club, for what is a truly amazing race, they knew at once that they couldn't stand by and see it fold.
-Club Chairman, Roger Hayes, a veteran of seven DD's, became the new race director, and remained so up to and including the 2021 race, when Liz Barnett took over the hot seat.
+Club Chairman, Roger Hayes, a veteran of eight DD's, became the new race director, and remained so up to and including the 2021 race, when Liz Barnett took over the hot seat.

 Footnote: Roger Hayes was the last man (2005) to win the fastest combined time trophy for the Two Bridges and Dartmoor Discovery races.